xitu/gold-miner/article/2020/nextjs-vs-nuxtjs-vs-gatsbyjs.md

 Since Gatsby sites are static, every single change needs a new deployment.

----

-> # “I believe that if you show people the problems and you show them the solutions they will be moved to act”

-> # — Bill Gates

 ![Photo by [Nathan Dumlao](https://unsplash.com/@nate_dumlao) on [Unsplash](https://unsplash.com/)](https://cdn-images-1.medium.com/max/2000/0*6GkumIALsOYIX3Tj)

----

 ## Conclusion

 Based on the above pros and cons, and surveys, we can conclude that NextJS is the best serverside rendering framework for future implementations.
 However, if we look at the future for front end development, we can see that Vue is also doing well in the industry.
 Considering all the above factors, I suggest you learn and use NextJS.

 Thanks for reading!

----

 ## Resources